 By Gabriele Amersbach, Prebiotin Science Writer

-One strategy is to strengthen your immune system, designed to protect you from viruses and bacteria that can make you sick.
+The immune system is designed to protect us from viruses and bacteria that can make us sick.

 The junk foods we love, from cheese doodles to frozen dinners, are especially damaging because of added dyes, artificial flavoring, preservatives, and other chemicals, as well as sodium, sugar, and saturated fats added during the manufacturing process.
 Researchers link these foods to the increase in chronic diseases, like heart disease and diabetes, as well as spiraling obesity rates.

-Instead, a diet that focuses on fresh fruits and vegetables, and limits sugar, meat, alcohol, and processed foods can help strengthen your immunity.
+Instead, a diet that focuses on fresh fruits and vegetables, and limits sugar, meat, alcohol, and processed foods can help strengthen our immunity.

 Be kind to your gut!

 Since our gut microbiome plays such a key role in keeping us healthy, we need to be especially vigilant when we face an ongoing health threat like COVID-19.
 Up to 80% of the entire immune system makes its home in the gut microbiome.
 This “organ” includes the trillions of microbes and more than 2,000 different species of bacteria that live in our intestines.